 Stuart Butler, PhD, currently serves as a Senior Fellow in Economic Studies at the Brookings Institution.
 Before joining Brookings, Stuart spent 35 years at The Heritage Foundation, as Director of the Center for Policy Innovation and earlier as Vice-President for Domestic and Economic Policy Studies.
 He is a member of Editorial Board of the journal, Health Affairs.
 Stuart has served on the Congressional Budget Office’s Panel of Health Advisors and is a member of the Advisory Group for the National Academy of Medicine’s Culture of Health Program.
 Most recently, he has been focusing on the intersection between health, education, housing, and other services.
 Stuart earned an MA in Economics and History and a Ph.D. in American Economic History from the University of St Andrews in Scotland.
 He was elected to the Mary's Center's Board of Directors in December 2016 and was appointed Board Chair in April 2018.

 Todd A. Cox is a Program Director at Wellspring Philanthropic Fund where he directs the Civil Society Program.
-Todd has dedicated his legal career to public service.
+Todd has dedicated his career to public service.
 A lawyer by training, he has served in the Administration of President Barack Obama and held leadership positions in philanthropy and several social justice and civil rights organizations, including the NAACP Legal Defense and Educational Fund, Inc., the DC Public Defender Service and the Ford Foundation.
 He began his legal career as an honors trial attorney in the Civil Rights Division of the U.S. Department of Justice.
-Todd has testified before Congress and state legislatures, made numerous media appearances, and authored several articles.
+Mr. Cox has testified before Congress and state legislatures, made numerous media appearances, and authored several articles.
 He received his undergraduate degree from Princeton University and his law degree from the University of Pennsylvania Law School.
 He was elected to the Mary's Center's Board of Directors in March 2017 and was appointed Board Chair in April 2020.